ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 If you just want the default behaviour and do something after a valid update, like showing a toast notification, `onUpdated` is the easiest way.

-`form` contains the validation result, and is read-only here, since the stores have already updated at this point.
+`form` contains the validation result, and is read-only here, since the stores have updated at this point.

 **Example:**